discordjs/guide/guide/interactions/registering-slash-commands.md

 ### Delete

-To delete a Slash Command, simply exclude it from the array that gets passed to `rest.put()`, and run the deploymnent script again to register the "new set of commands".
+To delete a slash command, simply exclude it from the array that gets passed to `rest.put()`, and run the deploymnent script again to register the "new set of commands".

 Example: Let's delete the `user` command.
 To do so, we simply exclude it from the `commands` array.